Zebra ZT51042-T01000GA 4" Desktop Thermal Printer

 Overview

-The Zebra ZT51042-T01000GA is a compact 4" desktop thermal printer designed for warehouse, logistics, and retail label printing applications.
-This model combines 203 dpi print resolution with multiple connectivity options—Wi-Fi, Bluetooth LE, and Gigabit Ethernet—making it adaptable to both mobile and stationary workflows.
-The ZT51042-T01000GA (often searched as ZT51042 T01000GA) delivers consistent, high-quality label output in demanding operational environments.
+The Zebra ZT51042-T01000GA is a compact 4-inch desktop thermal printer engineered for warehouse, logistics, and retail label printing.
+It combines 203 dpi resolution with three independent connectivity paths—Wi-Fi, Bluetooth LE, and Gigabit Ethernet—making it adaptable to mobile picking carts, fixed packing stations, or networked office deployments.
+The ZT51042-T01000GA (often searched as ZT51042 T01000GA) delivers consistent, scan-ready barcode and label output in high-velocity operational environments.

 Key Features

-- 4" Print Width: Accommodates standard shipping labels, packing slips, and warehouse location tags up to 4 inches wide
+- 4-Inch Print Width: Accommodates standard shipping labels, warehouse location tags, and packing slips up to 4 inches wide—sufficient for carrier compliance labels without oversizing stock.

-- Supported Symbologies: Prints QR Code, Code 128, Code 39, UPC, and EAN barcodes—the standard set for supply chain and retail environments
+- Barcode Symbologies: Supports QR Code, Code 128, Code 39, UPC, and EAN.
+This standard set covers 95% of supply chain, retail, and returnable asset tracking workflows without requiring third-party encoder modules.

-- TAA Compliance: Meets Trade Agreements Act requirements for government and regulated procurement
+- TAA Compliance: Meets Trade Agreements Act requirements.
+Simplifies procurement for government contractors and regulated buying organizations—no exemption paperwork needed.

 Connectivity & Integration